-You are invited to attend an annual general meeting (the "Meeting") of the shareholders of the common voting shares and variable voting shares of The North West Company Inc. ("North West") to be held on Wednesday, June 10, 2020 at 11:30 a.m.
-(Central Time) by virtual-only meeting via live audio webcast online at https://web.lumiagm.com/181772510 for the purposes set forth below.
+You are invited to attend an annual general meeting (the "Meeting") of the shareholders of the common voting shares and variable voting shares of The North West Company Inc. ("North West") to be held on Wednesday, June 8, 2022 at 11:30 a.m.
+(Central Time) by virtual-only meeting via live audio webcast online at https://web.lumiagm.com/471321061 for the purposes set forth below.

-This year, to mitigate risks presented by the COVID-19 pandemic to the health and safety of our communities, shareholders, employees and other stakeholders, North West will hold its Meeting in a virtual-only format, which will be conducted via live audio webcast.
-At the Meeting, Shareholders will have an equal opportunity to participate online, regardless of their geographic location.
+This year North West will hold its Meeting in a virtual-only format, which will be conducted via live audio webcast.
+At the Meeting, shareholders will have an equal opportunity to participate online, regardless of their geographic location.